pkuwwt/pkuwwt.github.io/techniques/_posts/2020-03-14-how-to-show-sqlite3-output-as-man-page-table.md

 The above script ignore the fact that there may be strings container newlines, and the speed is not very satisfactory.

-Maybe I need to use the `csv` output format, and write another python script to resolve these problem.
+Maybe I need to use the `csv` output format, and write another python script based on `pydoc`.